Coding Quests

 enum ItemType { WEAPON, ARMOR, CONSUMABLE, MATERIAL, KEY_ITEM }

-This is your item definition.
-You create items in the Inspector by right-clicking in the FileSystem → New Resource → Item.
-Fill in the fields, save it as sword.tres or health_potion.tres, and you have a reusable item definition.
+That's your item definition.
+Create items in the editor by right-clicking in the FileSystem dock, choosing New Resource, and picking Item.
+Fill in the fields, save it as sword.tres or health_potion.tres, and you've got a reusable item you can tweak without touching code.

 The Inventory Data Structure

-Your inventory is a simple array of slots.
-Each slot holds an optional item reference and a count:
+The inventory itself is just an array of slots, each holding an optional item reference and a count:

 GDScript